sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 In a nutshell, Mercurial queues are two stacks of patches (a "patch" here means "a named collection of changes").
-One stack is a sequence of patches applied in the order in the stack, the other stack is a set of patches that are "out of the way" - but still arranged in some order.
+One stack is a sequence of patches applied in the order in the stack.
+The other stack is a set of patches that are "out of the way", but still arranged in some order.
 Simple commands then allow you to move a patch off the top of one stack to the top of the other (in either direction).

-We will describe first how to get started, then three typical activities will show how to use the basic commands, and we will finish with a "big picture" view (which you can read first if your mind works that way).
+We will describe first how to get started, then three typical activities will show how to use the basic commands.
+We then finish with a "big picture" view, which you can read first if your mind works that way.

 Starting with Mercurial queues
 ------------------------------

 You might find it most convenient to install a fresh copy of Sage as your "development" version.
 Instead of a version number for the ``SAGE_ROOT`` directory you might name it something like